JannatMokarrama07/Research-Policy-Relevance/README.md

  documents. </p>

 <p align="justify">
- In this paper, we examined the scale of contextual relevance of youth-focused research in the referenced US policy documents using natural language processing techniques, state of-the-art pre-trained Large Language Models (LLMs), and statistical analysis.
-Our experiments and analysis concluded that youth-related research articles that get US policy citations are mostly relevant to the citing policy documents. </p>
+ In this paper, we examined the **scale of contextual relevance** of youth-focused research in the referenced US policy documents using natural language processing techniques, state of-the-art **pre-trained Large Language Models** (LLMs), and **statistical analysis**.
+Our experiments and analysis concluded that _youth-related research articles that get US policy citations are mostly relevant to the citing policy documents._ </p>

 ## 📄 License